Build a Multi-Language Dynamic Website with Laravel Localization

 @include('layouts.top_menu')

-View to display list of Languages from the database
+View to display a list of Languages from the database

 The index view to show the above is given below: